Are you one of the many caravaners who have to go without a hot shower when travelling because you don’t own a water heating system?

 The water heater is simple to install with the included installation kits and can be simply controlled using its inbuilt LED temperature display so you can select your desired temperature.

-The Heater is Powered by 2-D-cell batteries so makes it great for off-grid caravanning.
+The heater is powered by 2D-cell batteries, making it great for off-grid caravanning.

-The Truma Therme TT2 Water Heater Ideal for caravans and motorhomes due to its compact size while also having a capacity of 5 litres.
-This water heater has a simple operation can be powered by hot air generated from the vehicle’s heating ducting however it also has its own dedicated additional 300w electric heater element so water can be heated using electricity.
+The Truma Therme TT2 Water Heater is ideal for caravans and motorhomes with its compact size, weighing just 2kg but with a capacity of 5 litres.
+This water heater has a simple operation can be powered by hot air generated from the vehicle’s heating ducting, however it also has its own dedicated additional 300w electric heater element so water can be heated using electricity.

 Propex 240v Electric 6L Water Heater

-If you have your heart set on an electric water heater, then you have an additional choice with the Propex 240v electric 6L Water Heater.
-This provides you with a slightly higher capacity compared to the Truma Therme model with a total size of 6 litres.
+If you have your heart set on an electric water heater, then another good option to consider is the Propex 240v Electric 6L Water Heater.
+This provides you with a slightly higher capacity compared to the Truma Therme model, but the same caveats apply if you have multiple family members waiting to shower.

-The unit comes in brand new condition and is the full fitting kit including with barbed and John Guest fittings.
 The water heater is power rated to 800w and has an inbuilt temperature display so you can easily adjust up to a maximum temperature of 75 degrees.
+That’s more than you’ll need on the move.

 Tank Based Water Heater